Haxtastic/Korosu/README.md

 In that regard I believe I succeeded even if the game never got very far.

 On the desktop version you can spawn more enemies by pressing G.
+Pressing H will change weapons if you have picked up any.

 Whole source is a bit messy, code is around two years old and never built to last.